JackHowa/ember-react-cheatsheet/docs/intro.md

 2. **Follow the Contribution Guidelines**:
    - Ensure that your example adheres to the app’s style and organizational structure.
-   - Include side-by-side comparisons of Ember.js and React implementations whenever possible.
+   - Include side-by-side comparisons of Ember and React implementations whenever possible.

 3. **Submit Your Example**:
    - Add the new example to the appropriate category or create a new section if necessary.